davidgasquez/davidgasquez.com/src/content/blog/2026-03-26-atmospheric-data-portals.md

 Basically, whatever comes out of this should fit existing storage, files, and publishing habits and not require migration into a blessed stack (programming laguage, platform, ...).
 It should allow anyone to mirror, fix, annotate, and republish datasets.

- There are many interesting ideas to follow up on like curating datasets into collections, reputation, or simple things like linking datasets.
+There are many interesting ideas to follow up too!
+Curating datasets into collections, reputation, or simple things like linking datasets.
 I'm very excited to continue these discussions and see where we go!
+For now, I think starting with something like this would be enough to see some interesting atmospheric data portals pop up.

 [^1]: For example, Hugging Face Datasets offers a git-repo-like space for you to put the data and a [metadata file](https://huggingface.co/docs/hub/datasets-manual-configuration).
 Since they own that space, they can search across all their datasets.
 Easy, but not open or decentralized.
 On the other hand, you have the [Data Package spec](https://datapackage.org/standard/data-package/), used by organizations like OWID and maintained by a more neutral actor.
 The issue there is discovery.
 The [best you can do today is search GitHub](https://github.com/search?q=path%3A**%2Fdatapackage.json&type=code).
 [There are many more examples here](https://davidgasquez.com/handbook/data-package-manager).